praetoriandigital/cub-docs/api/applications.md

 Secret Keys are not only used for API access.
 They are also used for jwt-token signatures.
-When Lexipol ID issues a jwt-token for a User, the jwt-token will be signed using the Secret Key of the Application where user logs in or registers.
+When Lexipol ID issues a jwt-token for a User, the jwt-token will be signed using the Secret Key of the Application that the user logs in or registers from.
 You can verify the jwt-token using the Secret Key created for your Application.

 ## API access and permissions